James Francis Edward Keith: Jacobitism

 Eventually, Keith went to Paris, where he had relatives.
 He spent the better part of a year living hand to mouth by selling the personal items he had brought with him, mostly horse furnishings.
-Although he could have asked any of his relatives for assistance, but, as he explained in his unfinished memoirs, "...
+He could have asked any of his relatives for assistance, but, as he explained in his unfinished memoirs, "...
 I was then either so bashful or vain, that I wou'd [sic] not own the want I was in."
 Eventually he received a gift of 1000 livres from Mary of Modena, mother of the Pretender and this, plus some support from home and an allowance from James enabled him to spend the rest of the year at the university.
 In 1717, he received a commission as colonel of cavalry and was ordered to prepare to go to Scotland again, but the plan, contingent upon support from the Charles XII of Sweden, was discovered and thwarted, and he continued at the university.
 Later that year, in June, he met Peter I of Russia, and offered the Tsar his sword, being, as Keith considered it "high time ... to quitte [sic] the Academy and endeavor to establish myself somewhere ..."
 The Tsar apparently saw no need for the sword of a youth.